Sport is awesome. And the community that makes sport happen is also awesome. We see it, and we hope that everyone else sees it too.

 Mya Kendler (below) was there to support her older sister Ella who is in her fifth year of competitive gymnastics.
 Mya is also into gymnastics and has been helping to set up the gym and haul gear, “We were here for several hours last night, it was a long time, and we moved a lot of heavy equipment.”

 Mya’s mother, Heather, told us that having a sports family is worth it, but takes a lot of planning.
 “Mya did a lot of heavy lifting last night,” said Heather.
 “She lifted more gear than I did!”

 We met so many people on the weekend – more than we can mention.
 But here’s a few people who are in the community and who we are inspired by and who we want to thank for being supporters of gymnastics!

-The Arbutus Physiotherapy & Health Centre is a health and wellness clinic that provides physiotherapy, massage therapy and chiropractic care.
+The Arbutus Physiotherapy & Health Centre is a health and wellness clinic that provides physiotherapy, massage therapy, sports medicine, and coaching and training.
 We provide assessments and treatments to people with acute injury, chronic pain, and sports related injuries.
 We can help you recover and return to an active, healthy lifestyle, and peak performance.